2025 U.S. Figure Skating Championships: Women's singles

 Amber Glenn defeated silver medalist Alysa Liu by a margin of just 1.46 points, which was the second-narrowest victory in the history of the women's event.
-Only Kimmie Meissner won a women's championship title by a narrower margin, when she defeated Emily Hughes by .82 points in 2007.
+Only Kimmie Meissner had won a women's championship title by a narrower margin, when she defeated Emily Hughes by .82 points in 2007.
 Glenn had been in third place after the short program, trailing Liu by over 5 points, but rallied back in the free skate with a performance that included the only triple Axel of the event.
 Alysa Liu had retired from competitive skating after the 2022 Winter Olympics, but returned after two and half years when she realized she missed skating.
 Her last appearance at the U.S. Championships had been in 2022, when she was forced to withdraw mid-competition after testing positive for COVID-19.